Who are CRB volunteer board members?

 What are training requirements?

-New CRB volunteer board members must complete 16 hours of orientation training.
-Four of the hours are completed online prior to attending the in-person portion of the training.
+New CRB volunteer board members must complete 21 hours of orientation training (OT).
+The OT includes four hours of online eModules, two live online training sessions (6 hours each), and approximately five hours of homework.
 Current volunteer board members must complete eight hours of continuing education each year.